everpeace/vagrant-mesos/README.md

 ```

 ### Launch Cluster
-After editting configuration is done, you can just hit regular command.
+After editing configuration is done, you can just hit regular command.

 ```
 $ cd multinode